ncatlab/nlab-content/pages/1/7/9/3/3971/content.md

 ## References

 This sort of idea has been thought of by various people at various times.
-The above version, especially the view of factorization systems, is a slight modification of one presented by [[Richard Garner]] to the Sydney category seminar in spring 2010.
+The above version, especially the view of factorization systems, is a slight modification of one presented by [[Richard Garner]] to the Sydney category seminar in February 2010.

-+--{: .query}
-[[David Roberts]]: Spring 2010 hasn't happened in Australia yet! :-) Please add a month instead.
-Q: Was it the 10th Feb seminar?
-=--

 [[!redirects generalized kernels]]